Stop wasting wines

 It has been forever since I’ve posted but I saw this and LOVED IT!

-I guess I liked it because I still think too many people don’t trust their own pallets, instead preferring to rely on “experts”.
+I guess I liked it because I still think too many people don’t trust their own palates, instead preferring to rely on “experts”.
 Hogwash I say…check out this cool article about how much the experts really know…

 EXPERTS FAIL CHAMPAGNE TASTE TEST